How Long Does Nyquil Last? Duration, Risks, and What to Know

 You should always follow the instructions on the product label or from your doctor, but the standard dosages of NyQuil include:[2]

-• NyQuil syrup: 30 milliliters or 2 tablespoons every 6 hours as needed.
+• NyQuil syrup: 30 milliliters or two tablespoons every 6 hours as needed.

 • NyQuil liquid caps: 2 capsules by mouth every 6 hours as necessary.